Shutdown day 10: House Democrats unveil plan to open government

 In August 2015 during his presidential campaign, Trump made his expectations for the border explicitly clear, as he parried criticism from rival Jeb Bush, the former Florida governor.

-"Jeb Bush just talked about my border proposal to build a 'fence,'" he tweeted.
 "It's not a fence, Jeb, it's a WALL, and there's a BIG difference!"

-Trump suggested as much again in a tweet on Sunday: "President and Mrs. Obama built/has a ten foot Wall around their D.C. mansion/compound.
-I agree, totally necessary for their safety and security.
-The U.S. needs the same thing, slightly larger version!"
+Trump tweeted.

 Trump tweeted Monday to Democrats: "come back from vacation now and give us the votes necessary for Border Security, including the Wall."